Western Pa National Bank

 WIlliam Penn College, Football

 “Near the end of my Dad’s life, I wanted to be able to capture information from my Dad in regards to his Check Your Game story and advice for others.
 Below, you’ll find my interpretation of what my Dad as well as Mom, shared with me that was recorded months before his passing.
-I hope you enjoy and are encouraged.”
+I hope you enjoy and are encouraged.
+(UPDATE- October 17th, 2022) On this day, I created a video trailer (5:24) based off of what my Dad shared with me 4 years ago that you can also read below the video trailer that is included on his profile.”
 Gary Rogers

 Mom and Bill as a young boy

 When my mother remarried, Augie became my step father and he didn’t want to have anything to do with me.
 You could maybe blame this on alcohol (he would come home drunk almost every night) or maybe it was because my Mom had me when she was 15 with another man.
 Either way, it didn’t help him to like me when I was a kid.
 My stepdad had 5 children, and abandoned his entire family to marry my Mom, and so it was probably easy to abandon me too (I found out this information more recently).
 Whenever he was drunk, he would yell at me almost every time, and so I’d go to my grandma’s or aunt/uncle’s house.

 This is partly why I played so many sports such as baseball, basketball and football.
 Though my Dad wasn’t the nicest guy, I do remember that both my parents came to watch all my football games as a Senior in High-School, where I played tight end and defensive end.

 Besides playing sports, I also played trumpet.
 Our school didn’t have a lot of kids (36 in my class), and so I remember playing trumpet at halftime with my football uniform on.
 I won awards, but none that I can remember right now.